9 Healthy Food Rules for ADHD Families: What to Eat, What to Avoid

 To know whether you are drinking enough water for your brain, a good general rule is to drink half your weight in ounces per day.
 If you are significantly obese, don’t drink more than 120 ounces a day.
 If you are an athlete, make sure to replenish electrolytes after the game or working out.
 Cutting out sugary drinks and juice eliminates about 400 calories a day from the average American diet.
 That allows you to either eat more healthy food or eliminates a lot of calories, if you are trying to shed pounds.

-Rule 3: Eat high-quality, lean protein
+ADD Diet Rule 3: Eat high-quality, lean protein.

 It is important to start each day with protein to boost your focus and concentration.
 Protein helps balance your blood sugar, increases focus, and gives your brain the necessary building blocks for brain health.
 Think of it as medicine, and take it in small doses.
-Recent studies show that consuming large amounts of protein at one time can cause oxidative stress (a problem that burdens your body and brain), making you feel sick.
+Recent studies3 show that consuming large amounts of protein at one time can cause oxidative stress (a problem that burdens your body and brain), making you feel sick.

 Great sources of protein include wild fish, skinless turkey or chicken, beans (eat them like a condiment, not too often or too much), raw nuts, and vegetables such as broccoli and spinach.
 I use spinach instead of lettuce in my salads for a nutrition boost.
 Protein powders can also be a good source, but read the labels.
 Whey protein contains casein, which is an excitotoxin in the brain, and can be overly stimulating for some people.
 Many companies put sugar and other unhealthful ingredients in their powders.
 My personal preference is pea and rice protein blends.

-Rule 4: Eat smart carbs
+ADD Diet Rule 4: Eat smart carbs.

 Eat carbohydrates that do not spike your blood sugar and are high in fiber, such as those found in vegetables and fruits, like blueberries and apples.
 Carbohydrates are not the enemy; they are essential to your health.
 Bad carbohydrates — ones that have been stripped of nutritional value, such as sugar and simple carbs — are the problem.